mantazzo/F1TV-HUD-Reworked/README.md

 Originally created by MISS1LE, reworked for F1 25 by Mantazzo

-Mod is being reworked with the help of AI (Grok)
+Mod is being reworked with the help of AI

 This project is worked on with Windows systems in mind - it may work correctly on Linux as well, but, since F1 25 is only available on Windows systems, the primary setup is for Windows.